pm-cui/voltageFaultInjection/README.md

 - Driver MOSFET Removed.
 Using Driver MOSFET increases the rise and fall times.
 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.
 - Acts as switches to power and ground the STM32

+### Button
+- Added a button to the circuit
+- A button press causes a rising edge and is used to manually trigger the rising edge
+- Only STM32 OR button should be connected to Pin 4 of Pico at any one period of time

 ## Current Issues